 In order to give the perfect lesson, you must first have the perfect lesson plan.
 Admin is a huge time constraint for teachers and because of this planning may slip.
 However, you needn’t spend hours creating individual plans for each class.
 The perfect lesson template will help save you time and point you in the right direction acting as a checklist so you know that you have included everything an outstanding lesson plan needs to best help your students.
 If you don’t already have a template, you can download ours here and find out what makes an outstanding lesson and help with any future lesson planning for Ofsted.

 Keep learning centre stage

-Whenever delivering lessons, there’s bound to be distractions and it may not go just as you envisioned.
-So long as you ensure that it’s the learning that takes centre stage, your lesson will be effective.
-To make sure this happens, when planning your lesson be sure to think about how students are going to react to the material you’re covering and pick activities you know they’re going to engage with.
+Whenever delivering lessons, there’s bound to be distractions and it may not go just as you envisioned, but having a well thought out lesson plan is one of the fundamental tools that helps you maintain control of your classroom.
+Having an intricate lesson plan means you're able to allocate time slots in between tasks to ensure students don't get distracted, but also - having a solid lesson plan under your belt will give you confidence going into your lesson.
+To further ensure learning remains the main event, when planning your lesson be sure to think about how students are going to react to the material you’re covering and pick activities you know they’re going to engage with.

 Questioning is going to help keep your students on track and engaged.
 When explaining a topic, before students get stuck into the task at hand be sure try to incorporate questions into your delivery.
 This way, students are less likely to zone out, but it’s also a subtle way of differentiating the topic for students’ differing abilities - you can tailor the questions for the individual and use them as a way to gauge their knowledge on a certain subject.